KickwhereCollab/3F/README.md

 # 3F
+## A short collection of coding problems for an interview and my solutions.

 1. Write a function to reverse a singly linked list.
 What are some different approaches and the advantages/disadvantages of each?